 While both diseases can be "kept in remission" during a breeding season to allow Society finches to foster Gouldian chicks, I would not recommend doing it.
 By constantly medicating the Society Finches, you are also medicating the chicks.
 This constant medication does not allow the chicks to develop their own strong immune system and, therefore, the chicks produced will always be weak.

-The medication recommended to me many years ago to subdue Campylobacter is Erythromycin.
-This drug can only be given to the Society Finches before the eggs hatch because the medication will have adverse effects on the growing chicks.
+The medications to treat Campylobacter are Tetracycline Tetratex and Doxycycline.
+These drugs can only be given to the Society Finches before the eggs hatch because the medication will have adverse effects on the growing chicks.
 You will have to hope that the disease does not surface again until the chicks are weaned and independent (7 weeks).
 You would then medicate again during the next incubation go around.
 Erythromycin is the drug of choice.
 If Erythromycin is not available it is my understanding that both Tetracycline Tetratex and Doxycycline can also be used to treat the Campylobacter.
 But neither of these drugs are recommended for young chicks, so the same treatment schedule should be used as mentioned above for the Erythromycin.

 The drug of choice for Cochlosoma is Ronex.
 This drug is safe it will not hinder development of the chicks, but will subdue development of their immune system to give to the Society Finches after the chicks hatch.
 However, it may be necessary to treat with Ronex every other week for the entire time the chicks are being fed, until they become independent.